Silas Soule: Life in Colorado and the Civil War

-The Sand Creek Massacre
+Sand Creek Massacre

-On November 29, 1864, at Sand Creek, in what was then the southeastern corner of Colorado Territory, Colonel John Chivington ordered the Third Colorado Cavalry to attack Southern Cheyenne Chief Black Kettle's encampment of Southern Cheyenne.

 Capt.
 Soule (kneeling front row, far right) with Major Edward W. Wynkoop (front row, left) and Southern Cheyenne Chief Black Kettle at the Camp Weld meeting September 28, 1864.
 (Note: Wynkoop, in retrospect, regretted arranging the meeting between Chief Black Kettle (second row, third from left in picture above), and himself.)

-Before the attack, Soule told other officers “any man who would take part in [such] murders, knowing the circumstances as we did, was a low lived cowardly son of a bitch.”
+On November 29, 1864, at Sand Creek, in what was then the southeastern corner of Colorado Territory, Colonel John Chivington ordered the Third Colorado Cavalry to attack Southern Cheyenne Chief Black Kettle's encampment of Southern Cheyenne.
+Before the attack, Soule told other officers "any man who would take part in [such] murders, knowing the circumstances as we did, was a low lived cowardly son of a bitch."
 Several lieutenants also objected to Chivington's plans.
 Lt.
 Joseph Cramer and Soule went directly to Major Scott Anthony, Chivington's superior.

 As the attack began, Soule reminded his troops that the supposed "enemy" was a peace chief's band, and some responded that they "would not fire a shot today".
 His company did not follow the orders given to them to enter the creek bed leading to the settlement but moved up and down the banks and observed the slaughter.
 Soule and the men under his command did not participate in the killings.

 After the attack, in Chivington's telegram reporting his "victory" he condemned Soule for "saying that he thanked God he killed no Indians, and like expressions, proving himself more in sympathy with the Indians that the whites."

 The U.S. Congress created a congressional committee to investigate the Sand Creek Massacre due to a nationwide outrage of the incident.
-Soule's and others' verbal and written testimonies about the Sand Creek Massacre contributed to Colorado's Second Territorial Governor, John Evans’, dismissal, and the U.S. Congress refusing the U.S. Army's repeated requests for a general war against the Plains Indians.
+Soule's and others' verbal and written testimonies about the Sand Creek Massacre contributed to Colorado's second territorial governor John Evans's dismissal, and the U.S. Congress refusing the U.S. Army's repeated requests for a general war against the Plains Indians.